abdohwebdev/error-dashboard/README.md

 - `parse-errors.php` reads `error.log` and emits JSON objects with: `timestamp`, `type`, `message`, `file`, `line`.
 - For production use with large logs consider adding server-side pagination, indexing (SQLite), or caching.

+Feedback & contributions

+Issues, suggestions or pull requests are welcome — please open them on GitHub.
+I appreciate feedback and contributions to improve parsing, performance, and UX.